andrew-templeton/vaxxie/README.md

  - Me, Andrew Templeton ([LinkedIn](https://www.linkedin.com/in/andrew-templeton-22883a23/), [Twitter](https://twitter.com/ayetempleton), and [I'm hiring!](https://www.indeed.com/cmp/CSC-Generation/jobs))
  - [Andy Yiu](https://www.linkedin.com/in/andyyiu/) FAQs language model and Vaxxie's response set for user questions
  - [Trev]([Trevor Hedley](https://github.com/codeisafourletter) Helped with the language model for "find me a vaccine" by zipcode.
+ - [Vaccine Spotter API](https://www.vaccinespotter.org/) *Heavily* using their data to drive Vaxxie's hits.
+Not affiliated but love them *dearly*.

 # NOT AFFILIATED WITH TEXASUPDATES.COM